Get in touch: hello@totalbalance.com.au

 • Early morning meditation

-• Morning yoga, qigong and walking
+• Morning yoga, qigong, Pilates or walking

 • Daily quiet time